Rear area postal service

 Administrative control (stamp "Militär-Bergverwaltung Nr.
 1 Feldpoststation 45").
 This is the only letter known to date with this mark, which uses the term "Feldpoststation" instead of "Feldpost".

-Unfortunately, this letter is undated, but in the archives of the Mining History Centre of LEWARDE there is a letter with the same postmark dated 9 March 1918.
+Unfortunately, this letter is undated.
+However, in the archives of the Mining History Centre in LEWARDE, there is a letter bearing the same postmark, dated 9 March 1918.

-Finally, it seems that from April/May 1918, the Bergverwaltung was served by Feldpoststation no. 34, which was also located in VALENCIENNES.
+Finally, it appears that from April or May 1918, the Bergverwaltung was served by Feldpoststation No. 34, which was also based in Valenciennes.
 It was probably at this time that the "45" was removed from the postmark.

 Militär-Bergverwaltung Nr 1